-In South Carolina, nearly one-quarter of formerly incarcerated men are back in prison within three years.footnote1 Soteria Community Development Corporation (CDC) in Greenville aims to stop that revolving door by supporting the recently released with transitional housing, job training and life-skills assistance.
+In South Carolina, one out of five formerly incarcerated men are back in prison within three years.footnote1 Soteria Community Development Corporation (CDC) in Greenville aims to stop that revolving door by supporting the recently released with transitional housing, job training and life-skills assistance.
 The program works.
 Nearly 300 people aided by Soteria CDC are hired for jobs in the Greenville community every year, and only 4% of the men who’ve gone through the organization’s programs have returned to prison.

 A ticket to a fresh start

 A Greenville, S.C., nonprofit gives the previously incarcerated skills to move forward

 In the above video, Jerry Blassingame, Soteria CDC’s founder and CEO, talks about the organization’s mission to achieve economic and social justice for the formerly incarcerated and their families.